Gulli: Broadcast hours

-At the channel's launch on 18 November 2005, Gulli was broadcast from 6:30 am to 11:30 pm.
-From 10 December 2007 (about three months after the "rentrée" of 2007) to 31 August 2008, the channel broadcast from 6:00 am to 12:30 am.
-Since 1 September 2008, the channel broadcasts 24 hours a day, with a quick break from 6 am to 6:05 am.
-On some occasions before (or during) 2007, it would sleep at 10:45 pm.
+When the channel launched on 18 November 2005, Gulli was initially broadcast from 6:30 am to 11:30 pm.
+Starting on 10 December 2007 (about three months after the "rentrée" of 2007) until 31 August 2008, the channel broadcasts from 6:00 am to 12:30 am.
+The channel has been broadcasting 24 hours a day since 1 September 2008.

 International versions

+The network has been exported in dedicated versions for Russia, Africa, the MENA region, and Brazil, broadcasting in Russian, French, Arabic and previously Brazilian Portuguese.
+The brand itself was sold alongside the rest of the Lagadère channels to Groupe M6 in 2019.
+The Russian feed was renamed "Gulli Girl" in 2016 and broadcasts series aimed at a young female audience.